-WITHDRAWAL Withdrawal means terminating your registration in all courses for the semester.
+WITHDRAWAL Complete withdrawal means terminating registration in all courses for the semester.
 Non-attendance does not constitute official withdrawal.
-You may officially withdraw from the University by: - Withdrawal Form.
+A student may officially withdraw from the University by: - Withdrawal Form.
 Submitting a completed Withdrawal Form to the campus Student Services Office.
 The effective date of withdrawal will be the date this form is received in the Student Services Office. - 2.
 Letter.
-Directing a dated letter with your signature to the campus Student Services Office stating your desire to withdraw.
+Directing a dated letter signed by the student to the campus Student Services Office stating a desire to withdraw.
 The postmark date will be used to determine the effective date of withdrawal.
 This letter must be postmarked no later than the end of the 10th week of classes. - 3.
 Telephone call.
 If this option is used, the date of the call will be used as the effective date of withdrawal.
 The telephone call must be followed by a signed letter of authorization, postmarked within two (2) days of the call.
 If the letter is not postmarked within these two days, the postmark date will determine the effective date of withdrawal.

-If you are attending a UW Colleges campus that rents textbooks, the official withdrawal process includes the return of the texts to the appropriate office.
-You must complete the official withdrawal process in one of these three ways no later than the 10th week of classes of any semester, the end of the fifth week of an eight-week summer session, or proportionate time for a shorter session.
-If you do not withdraw in any of the ways described, you will receive grades in all courses for which you were registered.
+For students attending a UW Colleges campus that rents textbooks, the official withdrawal process includes the return of texts to the appropriate office.
+Students must complete the official withdrawal process in one of these three ways no later than the 10th week of classes of any semester, the end of the fifth week of an eight-week summer session, or proportionate time for a shorter session.
+Students who do not withdraw in any of the ways described will receive grades in all courses for which they are registered.
 Tuition refunds are governed by the UW Board of Regents Fee Refund Schedule, issued annually.
-The date your withdrawal is completed officially is the date used for calculating tuition refunds.
+The official date of a student's withdrawal is the date used for calculating tuition refunds.
 Any student who withdraws from two consecutive semesters will not be eligible to enroll without seeking readmission.
 (This does not affect students who enroll for an original credit load of less than six credits in each of two consecutive semesters.)
-Due to federal regulations that govern Student Financial Aid, you may owe a repayment of your financial aid if you withdraw from the University.
+Because of federal regulations that govern Student Financial Aid, students may owe a repayment of their financial aid if they withdraw from the University.
 (See "Academic Withdrawal" in the Student Financial Aid section of this catalog, page 21.)
-Withdrawing from school may also affect your future eligibility for financial aid if you do not fulfill the Satisfactory Academic Progress policy requirements.
+Withdrawing from school may also affect students' future eligibility for financial aid if they do not fulfill the Satisfactory Academic Progress policy requirements.
 (See "Satisfactory Academic Progress for Financial Aid Eligibility" in the Student Financial Aid section of this catalog, page 22.)
-Contact your campus Student Services Office if you have questions about financial aid and/or withdrawing.
+A student who has questions about financial aid and/or withdrawing should contact the campus Student Services Office.